ninefu/blog/README.md

 	* Initialized the blog
 * February 10, 2016
 	* Received the first internship offer
-* March 10, 2016
+* March 7, 2016
-	* Turned down the internship offer from Cask :(
+	* Got the first internship offer from a startup
 * April 30, 2016
 	* Added in-site search using Swiftype
 		* Sign up on Swiftype.com